BlackCat295/BlackCat295/README.md

-- By judgement of tasks for Python
+- By judgement of tasks for Python.
-- Creating games for C#
+- Creating games for C#.
 - Machine learning.